No Comments Yet

 00:03:48 We can do that below the indicator by saying tabs.forEachTab.

-00:03:55 We can apply an event listener by saying tab.addEventListener.
+00:03:55 we can apply an event listener by seeing tab.addEventListener.

-00:04:07 Once we click on each one of these indicators, we want to remove all other active classes from the other ones by saying tabs.forEach.t just run the t.classList.remove
+00:04:07 Once we click on each one of these indicators, we want to remove all other active classes from the other ones by saying tabs dot for each t just run the

-00:04:35 Finally, we want to call this updateIndicator function so that we can actually animate it.
+00:04:35 Finally, we wanna call this UpdateIndicator function so that we can actually animate it.

-00:04:40 So I'll say updateIndicator and pass in the tab that we want to add the indicator for.
+00:04:39 I say Update Indicators and pass in the tab that you wanna add the indicator for.

 00:04:45 And let's actually go ahead and call this update indicator once so it's already positioned on the pre-selected tab.

-00:05:28 here to here, like one spot, or it jumps over three of these additional tabs and goes to the first one.
+00:05:29 like one spot, or it jumps over three of these additional tabs and goes to first one.

 00:05:35 So why exactly did I choose the back out ease in this case?